saahiyo/txt-img-sdxl/README.md

 - Download and fullscreen view for generated images
 - **Vercel serverless backend** handles CORS and proxies requests to the external API
 - **Image generation API powered by [aiart-zroo.onrender.com](https://aiart-zroo.onrender.com/api-docs)**
+- **Images are stored in Vercel Blob storage for secure, scalable hosting**

 ## Prerequisites